 Ensure that the entire project team truly embraces Diversity, Equity, Accessibility and Inclusion (DEAI) goals by setting them early in the planning process.
-A non-diverse team will not be able to see blind spots in exhibit content and in exhibit sustainability goals.
-In areas where the exhibit team lacks diversity, reach out to community partners and specialists to review the design at several points throughout the design process.
-This will make the exhibition richer and more accessible to all diverse groups in our community.
+A design team lacking in racial and ethnic diversity will be less able to see blind spots in exhibit content and exhibit sustainability goals.
+Reach out to community partners and DEAI specialists to review the design at key milestones.
+This will make the exhibition richer and more inclusive of all communities.